 Holders of deferred shares granted under DSP are entitled to receive additional deferred shares when dividends are paid on the Common Shares calculated by dividing, (i) the dividend paid on a Common Share multiplied by the number of deferred shares credited to the DSP participant's account, by (ii) the closing price of the Common Shares on the TSX as of the dividend payment date.
 The DSP is unfunded and deferred shares are non-transferrable.
 The Board has the authority to amend or terminate the DSP.

 Performance Graph

-The following graph compares the cumulative total shareholder return on \$100 invested in the Corporation and its predecessor, the Fund(1) (assuming the reinvestment of distributions on units of the Fund or dividends on the Common Shares, as applicable) with the total cumulative return of the S&P/TSX Composite Index for the period from December 31, 2009 through December 31, 2014.
+The following graph compares the cumulative total shareholder return on \$100 invested in the Corporation with the total cumulative return of the S&P/TSX Composite Index for the period from December 2010 through December 2015.